ying-tang/help-documentation/_heat/autoscaling-with-heat.md

   subnet:
     type: string
     description: subnet on which server will be located
-    default:  "your subnet on teh private network ID"
+    default:  "your subnet ID on the private network"
 {% endhighlight %}

 * The first resource is the Nova server that you will initialize from a specific image.
 In our example, this is Ubuntu 14.04 with WordPress already installed and configured: